cathaloruaidh/genomeBuildConversion/README.md

 # 4&nbsp; Real WGS Example
 As a proof of principle, a modified version of the above algorithm can be applied to WGS data.
 `liftOver` is implemented by the `LiftoverVCF` module from `picard`, since `liftOver` cannot directly process VCF files.
+The VCF information can be collapsed down to position information only as BED files, and the original algorithm run.
+The VCF-based data should be contained within the BED-based data, which in turn should be contained within the full-genome data.

 ## 4.1&nbsp; Download
 Download VCF files for NA12877 and NA12878 from the [Illumina Platinum Genomes project](https://www.illumina.com/platinumgenomes.html):